-Prepaid expenses are prepaid services from which the Buyer will benefit following the AHP Sale.
-Intangible assets and goodwill represent the carrying value of assets recorded at the time the Company acquired CHM and AHP in 2020 (the "Original Acquisition").
-Contract liability represents remaining unearned revenue for which the Buyer is required to provide the performance obligations after January 17, 2023.
+Prepaid expenses reflect prepaid services from which the Buyer benefited following the AHP Sale.
+Intangible assets and goodwill represented the carrying value of assets recorded at the time the Company acquired CHM and AHP in 2020 (the "Original Acquisition").
+Contract liability represented remaining unearned revenue for which the Buyer was required to provide the performance obligations after January 17, 2023.
 In connection with the AHP Sale, the remaining value of contingent acquisition consideration ("CAC") related to the Original Acquisition was written off.

-After recording the fair value of consideration and derecognition of assets and liabilities, and an estimated liability related to the Indemnification Clause, the Company recorded a gain from disposal of discontinued operations in the amount of \$2,674,069 as follows:
+After recording the fair value of consideration and derecognition of assets and liabilities, and an estimated liability related to the Indemnification Clause, the Company recorded a gain from disposal of discontinued operations in the amount of \$2,674,069 in the year ended December 31, 2023 as follows: